Prickly pear actually comes from the orange flower from a type of cactus.

 Rim glasses with salt.
 Add kosher salt and sugar to a shallow dish, mixing to combine.
-Rub the rim of glass with the lime slice then dip the glass in the salt and sugar mixture to garnish the rim.
+Rub the rim of glass with the lime slice then dip the glass in the salt and sugar mixture to garnish the rim of a margarita glass.

 Pour and enjoy!
-Add ice to the glass then strain the shaken margarita into the glass.
-Garnish with the lime slice and serve immediately.
+Fill a glass with ice cubes.
+Then strain the shaken margarita into the glass.
+Garnish with the lime slice or lime wedge and serve immediately.

 Tips and Tricks for This Recipe

 Swaps and substitutions